robvet/dapr-workshop/Assignment02/step-by-step.md

    dapr run --app-id vehicleregistrationservice --app-port 6002 --dapr-http-port 3602 --dapr-grpc-port 60002 dotnet run
    ```

 5. Check the logs for any errors.
-As you can see, both Dapr as well as application logging is shown as output.
+If running correctly, you'll see both Dapr and application logging in the output.

 Now you're running a 'Daprized' version of the VehicleRegistrationService.
-As you might have noticed, you didn't need to change any code for this to work.
+It's important to note that there were **no code changes** for this to work.
 The VehicleRegistrationService is still just a web API listening for requests.
-Only now, you've started it with a Dapr sidecar next to it that can communicate with it.
-This means other services can use Dapr to call this service.
-This is what you'll do in the next step.
+But now, you've started it with a Dapr sidecar running next door.
+The Dapr side car knows about and can communicate with VehicleRegistration.
+Other services can use Dapr to call VehicleRegistration.
+This is exactly what you'll do in the next step.

 ## Step 2: Call the VehicleRegistrationService using Dapr service invocation